MuRE-group/ANN_Reforming_Modeling/README.md

 - ```README_In_Silico.txt```

 ### ```ANN_In_Silico.py```
-A Python script for the training of the artificil neural network that requires the following user-specified inputs:
+A Python script for the training of the artificial neural network that requires the following user-specified inputs:
 - ***instances_per_model***: Number of instances per model for which the conservation equation has been solved.
 - ***hypar***: A dictionary with the names of the hyperparameter (keys) and a np.array with their domains in which the gridsearch should be performed (values).